sort-imports

 import axios from 'axios'

-// 'internal' - Your internal modules
+// 'value-internal' - Your internal modules

 import Button from '~/components/Button'

-// 'parent' - Modules from parent directory
+// 'value-parent' - Modules from parent directory

 import formatNumber from '../utils/format-number'